tzcnt/tmc-asio/README.md

 ```

 ### ex_asio.hpp
-Provides a global Asio executor accessible via `tmc::asio_executor()`.
+Provides the executor type `tmc::ex_asio`.
 This executor transparently wraps an `asio::io_context`, so that it can be provided directly to any Asio calls.
 It also functions as a TMC executor by providing a specialization of `tmc::detail::executor_traits`.

+A global instance of this is provided at `tmc::asio_executor()`.
+The global instance does not start running until `init()` is called on it - so you can choose to construct your own instance instead.
+Multiple instances of `tmc::ex_asio` will not conflict with each other.

 ```cpp
 #include "asio.hpp" // Asio library header